drkhodakarami/drkhodakarami.github.io/wiki/JiraLib.md

 ## Double Payload

 A custom payload for sending a `double` over the network.
-Although the record is named as payload, it provides a CODEC and can be used for other perpouses utilizing this codec (for example a custom data type)
+Although the record is named as payload, it provides a CODEC and can be used for other perpouses utilizing this codec (for example a custom data type).

 ---
 ---